travis-ci/docs-travis-ci-com/docs/user/gui-and-headless-browsers.md

 You can run test suites that require GUI (like a Web browser) on Travis CI.
 The environment has `xvfb` (X Virtual Framebuffer) and Firefox installed.
 Roughly speaking, `xvfb` imitates a monitor and lets you run a real GUI application or Web browser on a headless machine, as if a proper display were attached.

 Before `xvfb` can be used, it needs to be started.
-Typically an optimal place to do it is `before_script`, like this:
+Typically an optimal place to do it is `before_install`, like this:

-    before_script:
+    before_install:
       - "export DISPLAY=:99.0"
       - "sh -e /etc/init.d/xvfb start"